agonbina/vue-sortable-mixin/README.md

 vue-sortable-mixin
 ==================

-Keep in sync a list(array) of data in a Vue.js view model with jQueryUI sortable
+Keep in sync a list(array) of data in a Vue.js view model with jQueryUI Sortable

 ## Usage
 ```bash